jwsmith24/smith_afc_F2025/react_restaurant/README.md

 # Project 2 - React Restaurant Refactor

 ## Notes on project requirements:
-- Used Tailwind CSS and Shadcn instead of React strap for the styling/component libraries to line up with current best practices on the floor.
+- Used Tailwind CSS and Shadcn instead of Reactstrap for the styling/component libraries to line up with current best practices on the floor.
 - Used ReactHookForms with Zod for form validation
   - With free types from Zod type inference